 Runner-Up, Best Overall : Guardian Direct®

 Guardian Direct® is part of The Guardian Life Insurance Company, one of the country's biggest life insurance providers.
-The New York-based company has been in business for more than 160 years and serves 29 million people nationwide.
-Guardian has an A++ (Superior) rating from AM Best.
-The company also has an A+ rating through the Better Business Bureau.
+The New York-based company has been in business since 1860 and serves 29 million people nationwide, and has 120,000+ dental providers.
+Guardian has an A++ (Superior) rating from AM Best and an A+ rating through the Better Business Bureau.

 Guardian Direct® offers three options for PPO dental insurance: